Migraines affect up to 15% of adults worldwide (1).

-One study on this association found that at the beginning of the study, participants eating a high-fat diet containing more than 69 grams of fat daily had nearly twice as many headaches at those who ate less fat (10).
+One study found that people eating a high-fat diet containing more than 69 grams of fat daily had nearly twice as many headaches at those who ate less fat (10).

 They also found that after reducing their fat intake, the participants’ headache frequency and intensity decreased.
 Nearly 95% of the participants reported a 40% improvement in their headaches (10).

-However, in both studies, other factors besides fat intake were changed, such as weight loss or excluding animal products.
+However, in both studies, other factors besides fat intake were changed, such as weight loss or intake of animal products.

 Therefore, it’s not possible to say for sure that lowering fat intake alone was responsible for the improvements.